 Is City Market Safe at Night?

-While the vibe is very relaxed and family-friendly in City Market during the day, the flip switches in the late evening hours.
-That’s when the area becomes more of a nightlife zone.
+While the vibe is very relaxed and family-friendly in City Market during the day, the flip switches to more of a nightlife zone in the late-night hours.

-I’d say it’s less family-friendly as the night wears on.
+I’d say it’s much less family friendly as the night wears on.

-Nearby W. Congress Street has a high concentration of bars, and there are bars located within City Market itself, as well.
+Nearby W. Congress Street has a high concentration of bars, and there are also a handful of bars located within City Market itself.

-While the area can be fun in the evening, drunken fights occasionally break out in and around the bars.
+While the area can be fun at night, drunken fights occasionally break out in and around the bars.

 If that happens, it’s best to walk away immediately (fights tend to escalate quickly in Savannah).